Fillmore station

-Fillmore station is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
+Fillmore station is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
 It is located on Fillmore Street, after which the station is named, between Raymond Avenue and Arroyo Parkway in Pasadena, California.
 The station opened on July 26, 2003, as part of the original Gold Line, then known as the "Pasadena Metro Blue Line" project.
-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.

 This station features station art called Geologica 42, created by artist Michael C. McMillen.
 Platform seating was designed in the form of steamer trunks.
 The station has a parking lot with both free (first-come, first-served) and reserved paid parking.